swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

     platformOptions: PlatformOptions = PlatformOptions(),
     error: Error = .discarded,
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
     body: (
-        (
         _ execution: Execution,
         _ inputWriter: StandardInputWriter,
         _ outputSequence: AsyncBufferSequence
     ) async throws -> Result
-    )
-) async throws -> ExecutionOutcome<Result> where Error.OutputType == Void
+) async throws -> ExecutionResult<Result> where Error.OutputType == Void

-/// Run an executable with given parameters and a custom closure to manage the
+/// Runs an executable with given parameters and a custom closure to manage the
-/// running subprocess' lifetime, write to its standard input, and stream its standard error.
+/// running subprocess's lifetime, write to its standard input, and stream its standard error.
 /// - Parameters:
 ///   - executable: The executable to run.
 ///   - arguments: The arguments to pass to the executable.